 However, there is one proviso regarding expectations of future growth.
 The above predictions for future growth were made before COVID had such an impact on the world.
 Newzoo recognizes that "the eSports audience is not smaller (meaning there's no decrease in demand), and the number of organizers is not fewer (so there's no decrease in supply)."
 However, this year has seen eSports events postponed and cancelled, and if this continues, it may impact future growth.

 eSports Awareness is Increasing

 One of the main reasons why there has been growth in eSports viewership is because more people are learning about it.
 There has been a tremendous rise in awareness of the eSports industry since 2015.
 Back then, there were slightly more than 800,000 people who had heard about it.
-These numbers soon changed, and by the next year, more than a billion people had learnt about eSports.
+These numbers soon changed, and by the next year, more than a billion people had learned about eSports.

 So what does this increase in viewership and awareness mean for brands?
 For the most part, it says that they have a new channel to target in their marketing mix.
 It also says that they have more people to reach within the eSports industry.
-So eSports marketing will help them expand their reach and deliver their marketing messages through engaging channels.
+So, eSports marketing will help them expand their reach and deliver their marketing messages through engaging channels.

 The rise of Platforms Offering Live eSports Coverage

 It's no surprise that more people watch eSports videos and events considering how online platforms now make watching eSports content more accessible. eSports streamers use these platforms to broadcast live coverage of events and their own gameplay.
 This makes it easier for fans to participate in their favorite events and engage with their preferred eSports athletes.